-charging guidelines, some horticulture exporters may be eligible for a reduced registered establishment fee of $600 per financial year (or part financial year) if they are eligible to be registered as a ‘small horticultural products registered establishment’ (small establishment).
+Under the Export Control (Plants and Plant Products) Order 2011 (Plant Order) and the relevant charging guidelines, some horticulture exporters may be eligible for a reduced registered establishment charge of $600 per financial year (or part financial year) if they are eligible to be registered as a ‘small horticultural products registered establishment’ (SHPRE).

-Not all horticultural products or registered establishments will be eligible.
-To be considered a small establishment for this purpose, exporters need to meet specific requirements including an export tonnage limit.
+all horticultural products or registered establishments will be eligible.
+To be considered a SHPRE for this purpose, exporters need to meet specific requirements including an export tonnage limit.

-New and existing exporters are able to apply for registration as a small horticulture products registered establishment.
+New and existing exporters are able to apply for registration as a SHPRE.

 To be eligible for registration as a small horticulture products registered establishment you must:

-- only use your establishment to produce and prepare for export a single eligible horticultural product identified in Table 1
+- only use your establishment to produce and prepare for export eligible horticultural products identified in Table 1

 - not occupy any other registered establishment within the financial year

-- ensure the total amount you produce and prepare for export at your registered establishment does not exceed the amount allowed identified in Table 1.
+- ensure the total amount you produce and prepare for export at your registered establishment does not exceed the amount allowed identified in Table 1 within the financial year.

 Eligible horticultural product

-The department will audit exports and registered establishment activities to ensure small horticultural products registered establishments remain within the requirements.
+The department will audit exports and registered establishment activities to ensure SHPREs remain within the requirements.

-Table 1: Total amount of eligible horticultural products that can be produced and exported per financial year as a Small Horticultural Products Registered Establishment
+Table 1: Total amount of eligible horticultural products that can be produced, prepared and exported per financial year as a Small Horticultural Products Registered Establishment

 |Apples or pears (either or both)||400|